SilkRose/Pony/src/stories/the-pink-tax/the-pink-tax.md

 "This doesn't make any sense," Pinkie says.

-Twilight asks, "Celestia, why do you have to pay, isn't it your law?"
+Twilight asks, "Princess Celestia, why do you have to pay, isn't it your law?"

 Celestia chuckles.
-"No, Luna created the law."
+"No, Princess Luna created the law."

 Twilight asks, "Why?"